KaneCohen/tokenfield/README.md

 Tokenfield uses standard node.js EventEmitter and therefore supports such event as: 'on', 'once', 'removeAllListeners', 'removeListener'.

-For more details on EventEmitter, please check official [https://nodejs.org/api/events.html](documentaion page).
+For more details on EventEmitter, please check official [documentation page](https://nodejs.org/api/events.html).

 Available events are: